getdirty75/asymetrics/src/articles/asymetrics-mixtape-10-earl-gateshead-hopeful-village.md

 *Here is **« Hopeful Village »,** 1 hour of true musical love by one of Great Britain’s finest selectors : the legendary [Earl Gateshead](https://trojanrecords.com/earl-gateshead/) !*

-*When we wrote to Earl last year to request a mix we didn’t know if he would think much of our humble website… To our surprise he said OK, and a few weeks later he dropped this amazing selection of original jamaican records in our inbox !*
+*When we wrote to Earl last year to request a mix we didn’t know if he would think much of our humble website… To our surprise he said OK, and a few weeks later he dropped this amazing selection of original Jamaican records in our inbox !*

 *After a moment of happy dance due to receiving material from a worldwide renowned veteran selector, we listened to the audio file & had to do more happy dancing because it was pure fire coming out of the speakers !*

-*Earl is a serious selector, no doubt, he even shared a few words of wisdom on the mic in between those wicked tunes, talking about the importance of asymmetry & the people who don’t fit in mainstream society!*
+*Earl is a serious selector, no doubt, and he even shared a few words of wisdom on the mic in between those wicked tunes, talking about the importance of asymmetry & people who don’t fit in mainstream society!*

 ### ***Yeah Yeah !***